solana-labs/governance-docs/docs/multisig-DAO/treasury-account.md

 ![multisigbespoke](/img/multisig-DAO/treasuryAccount/vaults.png)

-What is treasury account ? treasury account can be treated like a vault holding specified token managed by dao.
+What is treasury account ? treasury account can be treated like a vault holding specified token managed by DAO.

 ---